 Kona Earth - Our Story

-At the height of the pandemic, Steve and Joanie took a pause to consider their next life chapter.
+At the height of the pandemic, Kona Earth owners Steve and Joanie Wynn paused to consider their next life chapter.
 They'd had a great 30-year run with their Emmy award-winning production company Bayside Entertainment.
-They had traveled the world together producing all range of content, from documentaries and television content to video for large corporations like Sony and Lucasfilm.
-Still, they were restless for a new challenge, a new adventure to take on.
+They had traveled the world together producing a wide range of projects, from documentaries and television content to marketing videos for large corporations like Sony and Lucasfilm.
+They also had their share of passion projects like Journeys for Good and American Companies Give Back.
+Still, they felt restless for a new challenge, a new adventure for their lives' next chapter.

 They had always dreamed of making Hawaii their permanent home.
 When Steve stumbled on the idea of coffee farming, they both sparked to the idea.
-They began researching the industry and searching in earnest for the right property.
-When Kona Earth came on the market, they felt they'd found just the right fit - an existing farm and business with room to grow.
+They began researching the Kona coffee industry and searching in earnest for the right property.
+When the Kona Earth farm came on the market, they felt they'd found just the right fit - an existing farm and business with room to grow.

 Transitioning to the Kona coffee business isn't as strange as it may at first seem for this husband and wife team.
 Steve’s family had owned a vineyard in Sonoma and, as a young man, he loved working the fields and learning about farming.
 So, as much as he loves shooting and editing, he relishes this opportunity to work the farm and get his hands dirty.
 He's out in the fields every day mowing, pruning, weeding, fertilizing, and tending to his coffee tree "babies".
 Sound like a lot of work?
 It is!
 But Steve is loving every minute of it.